 The biggest Glacier in Alaska (and North America) is Hubbard Glacier which is about 76 miles long, seven miles wide, and as tall as a 30-story building.
 It is a sight to be seen and a one-a-lifetime experience.
 Other well-known glaciers include Matanuska Glacier (accessible from Anchorage), Mendenhall Glacier (one of the most accessible and scenic), Denver Glacier, Exit Glacier, Holgate Glacier, McBride Glacier, and Knik Glacier.

 Alaska’s wildlife is diverse and abundant.
-The state is home to significant habitats for fish, mammals, reptiles, and birds.
+The state has significant fish, mammal, reptile, and bird habitats.

 One of the main reasons to visit Alaska is to enjoy the opportunity to see some of these marvelous creatures in their habitat.

 Bears are at the top of the food chain in Alaska.
 They are the dominating species in the state; they are extremely intelligent and evolved social creatures.
-In Alaska, you’ll find all three bear species from North America, Brown bears, black bears, and Polar bears.
-You’ll also find some unique subspecies like the Kodiak bear, native to Kodiak island and considered the biggest bear in the world.
+In Alaska, you’ll find all three bear species from North America: Brown, Black, and Polar.
+You’ll also find some unique subspecies, like the Kodiak bear, native to Kodiak island and considered the biggest bear in the world.

 A few of these national parks are well-known and could easily make this list on their own, such as Denali, Glacier Bay, and Kenai Fjords.
 Denali is known for its amazing flying tours, while Kenai Fjords has wonderful cruise tours.